sagemath/trac_to_gh/Issue 5319.md

 # Issue 5319: Fix location of source in the Sage's installation manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5319

 Original creator: mabshoff